Ladder99/ladder99/services/diode/README.md

 ## Original Readme

-The original readme for the data diode is [here](code/application/datadiode).
+The original readme for the data diode is [here](code/application/datadiode), slightly updated.

 ## Starting the RabbitMQ queues